braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.1.8 Lemma: Global Connectivity {#3.1.8}

+:::info[**Requirement of Weak Connectivity in the Vacuum Graph driven by Automorphism Entropy Minimization**]

-:::info[**Weak Connectivity of the Underlying Undirected Vacuum Graph**] The initial state $G_0$ satisfies connectivity in the weak sense: the underlying undirected graph remains connected.
+The initial state $G_0$ satisfies connectivity in the weak sense: the underlying undirected graph is connected.
+Disconnected components are prohibited because they inflate the size of the automorphism group, introducing relational distinguishability between components that violates the principle of maximum entropy for the vacuum state.

 ### 3.1.8.1 Proof: Minimization of Automorphisms {#3.1.8.1}

-:::tip[**Proof via the Prohibition of Automorphism Group Inflation**] Assume, for contradiction, that $G_0$ is disconnected and consists of $m \geq 2$ components $C_1, \dots, C_m$.
+:::tip[**Proof of Connectivity via the Prohibition of Automorphism Group Inflation**]

+Assume, for contradiction, that $G_0$ is disconnected and consists of $m \geq 2$ components $C_1, \dots, C_m$.

 The effective influence order $\le$ decomposes into independent strict partial orders on each component.
 No directed path crosses component boundaries.
 The full relation $\le$ constitutes the disjoint union of the orders on the $C_i$.
 This decomposition violates the single, unified causal order required by the axioms.